Mariners acquire right-handed pitcher Shae Simmons and outfielder Mallex Smith from the Braves in a trade

 “As we continue to construct a deep and flexible roster, Shae and Mallex add to our potential big league mix,” Dipoto said.
 “Shae has had success pitching at the back end of games in the minors and has shown strikeout ability at all levels.
 Smith adds to our growing inventory of multi skilled, athletic outfielders.
 Both players are young, controllable and have bright futures.”

 Simmons, 26, appeared in seven games for the Braves this past season, pitching 6 2/3 innings, allowing one run on six hits.
 He opened the season on the disabled list, having undergone Tommy John surgery on his elbow on Feb.
 12, 2015.
 He made 17 appearances in the minor leagues as part of the rehab before joining the Braves.
-He’s appeared in 33 big league games, posting a 1-2 record with a s save and a 2.54 ERA.
+He’s appeared in 33 big league games, posting a 1-2 record with a save and a 2.54 ERA.
 In four years in the Braves system, he has 41 saves in the minor leagues and a 1.80 ERA in 107 appearances with 172 strikeouts in 120 1/3 innings pitched.

 Smith, 23, made his MLB debut this past season, playing in 72 games and hitting .238 (45-for-189) with a .316 on-base percentage, seven doubles, four triples, three home runs and 22 RBI while recording 16 stolen bases.
 He is capable of playing all three outfield positions, spending most of his time in centerfield in his professional career.